Tyall/hs-file-server/README.md

 ## Project status
-As in every project there are always some more things to do or to refactor.
+As in every project there are always some improvements to be done.

 List of known things ToDo:
 * Request validation